itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/apigateway.md

 - Stage variables:
     - Env. variables for API Gateway stages
     - Use case: configure HTTP end-point to which the stage talks to; pass configuration parameters to Lambda functions
-    - Stage variables are passed as to the "context" object in AWS Lambda
+    - Stage variables are passed to the "context" object in AWS Lambda
-- Common pattern to the API Gateway and stage variables:
+- Common pattern for the API Gateway and stage variables:
     - We create stage variables to indicate the corresponding Lambda alias
     - In stage resource configuration we can reference the Lambda function and the stage variables as follows: `lambda-function-name:${stageVariable.lambdaAlias}`